 D. Substitute current tables from the Public Health Code as warranted

 Rule changes adopted August 27, 2014 [More …]

 January 11, 2012, the Brookfield WPCA has adopted updated regulations along with a revised sewer map.
-A web version of the Sept 29, 2010 sewer system map is shown below.
+The current version of the sewer system map is shown below.

 August 24, 2011: Denial of a Building Permit in the Case of a Delinquent Account.

 September 29, 2010: The Authority amended Section 7.1.3, Determination of Use and Danbury Plant Charges, of the Sewer Use Regulations to add provisions for determining unit charges for physical fitness or sports training facilities, gyms and clubs.
 A Public Hearing on January 11, 2012 was held to amend certain technical rules regarding piping standards, to bring Brookfield regulations in line with State regulations.

 These adopted regulations will affect the operation of your sewage pumping system, specifically the maintenance of your pumping equipment.
 An annual maintenance report is now required.
 View regulation and download forms.

 Sewer Details as part of the Rules and Regulations: